2025 USARL season: League notes

-Miami Shoremen were introduced as new member of the Florida Rugby League.
+Miami Shoremen were introduced as new members of the Florida Rugby League.
 The club is run by former member South Florida Speed as they retry their hand at rugby league.

 Former national champion clubs, Boston Bears and Atlanta Rhinos chose to not participate in the 2025 season.
 Both clubs may return in 2026.

 Format

 Due to the temporary contraction of the competition, the format reverts to the pre-expansion method, in which both divisions will play its opponents twice.
 After the round robin, the top two of each division will playoff for their divisional championship.
 The winners of the divisional finals will meet for the National Championship at the highest ranked divisional champion.